 8. Make sure you have enough depth of field

 Even when using ultra wide angle lenses there are cases when it’s difficult to have both foreground and background in focus.
-This can happen when you’re very close, like just a few centimeters, from your main subject (e.g. some rock) but you also have some objects further away from you, like trees or mountains.
+This can happen when you’re very close, like just a few centimetres, from your main subject (e.g. some rock) but you also have some objects further away from you, like trees or mountains.

 In the photo below I used this technique to achieve focus both on the cherry blossoms and Mt.
 Fuji in the distance.
-I was standing just about half a meter from cherry tree, Mt.
-Fuji was several hundred meters way so focus stacking was the only way to get everything sharp.
+I was standing just about half a meter from a cherry tree, Mt.
+Fuji was several hundred meters away, so focus stacking was the only way to get everything sharp.

 9. Use manual focus

-There are many tips and techniques to increase sharpness of photos (and I listed my 10 useful tips here) but using manual focus is one of the easiest and most effective things to get tack sharp photos, even in low-light conditions.
+There are many tips and techniques to increase the sharpness of photos (and I listed my 10 useful tips here) but using manual focus is one of the easiest and most effective things to get tack sharp photos, even in low-light conditions.

 10. Cover whole dynamic range of the scene